zain-ramzan/Log-File-Analyzer/README.md

 5. **Export Data**: If required, export processed data for further use.

 ## System Requirements
-- Python 3.x
+- Python 3.10
 - Required Libraries:
   - Pandas
   - Matplotlib
   - NumPy
-  - Flask (if using a web-based version)
+  - Tkinter (if using a web-based version)

 ## Installation
 1. Clone the repository: